mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ---

-Luke and I are both members of the STEM[^STEM] team of Scouts Victoria, and thus part of WOSM[^WOSM]; a "youth leading, adults supporting" organisation, meaning that, far above and beyond camping in the bush and tying knots, empowers kids and young adults to decide what fun and educational activities they want to do, and facilitates their safe participation in anything from rock climbing, to air activities, to laser tag, to website development.
+Luke and I are both members of the STEM[^STEM] team of Scouts Victoria, and thus part of WOSM[^WOSM]; a "Youth Lead, Adult Supported" organisation focused on empowering kids and young adults to pursue fun and educational activities they want to do, and facilitates their safe participation in anything from rock climbing, to air activities, to laser tag, to website development.
+We've come a long way from camping in the bush and tying knots, and we are hellbent on continuing to engage young people in making their Scouting world, and by extension, the wider community, equipped with better resources.

 [^STEM]: Science, Technology, Engineering, Maths

 [^WOSM]: World Organization of the Scout Movement

-We're also both technologists; I'm a Linux systems administrator and software developer, and Luke is an IT generalist with interests in website development and information security.
+We're both technologists; I'm a Linux systems administrator and software developer, and Luke is a Security Architect with interests in web development and security education.
+We are also both Amateur Radio Operators.

 As an organisation run by volunteers, we don't always have the resources to work as efficiently as we'd like.
-Some of our IT systems are dated (think PHP sites from the early 2000s) and due to insufficient resources, haven't always grown as the organisation's needs have changed.
-Luke and I have often thought that as a youth led organisation, if we can empower youth to have direct input and contributions into these systems, we wouldn't need to rely as heavily on (potentially paid) adults to maintain them.
-We embarked on this journey when Luke, as our State Leader of Communication Technologies, wanted to run a next generation wide game[^WideGame], in which scouts would use two-way radios to receive instructions and relay information while running around a park.
+Some of our IT systems are dated (think PHP sites from the early 2000s) and due to limited resources, haven't always grown as the organisation's needs have changed.
+Our organisation is unique in its structure, and isn't well served by off-the-shelf products.

+Luke and I have often thought that as a youth led organisation, if we can empower youth to have direct input and contributions into these systems, we would be in a position to perpetuate volunteer development and growth of our tools that conserves our paid adults to focus on supporting the business operations of the organisation, and leave the program development to the volunteers who run program.

+We embarked on this journey with the first of the three apps in a trenchcoat:
+Luke, as our State Leader of Communication Technologies, wanted to replicate the exciting experience of Amateur Radio Contesting.
+Much like like fishing, the joy of contesting is found in making contact with another radio station, exchanging callsigns, location, and a custom serial identifier, before searching for another contact - the station with the most contacts wins the contest, so speed and effiency are rewarded.
+Contests had already proved interesting and exciting to our Youth members, so why not simulate the experience as a next-generation wide game[^WideGame]?
+In its simplest form, scouts would use two-way radios to receive instructions and relay information while running around a park.

 [^WideGame]:
     wide game (n) (plural wide games): Any of various games played by groups in a large area, such as a field or woodland.

-The principle of RadioActiv8[^RA8Name] is quite simple: We set out bases around a neighbourhood park or scout camp, each with a two-way radio, and a sheet of paper with some "intelligence" (a mapping of questions to answers).
+The principle of RadioActiv8[^RA8Name] is quite straightfoward: We set out bases around a neighbourhood park or scout camp, each with a two-way radio, and a sheet of
+\
+paper with some "intelligence" (a mapping of questions to answers).
 At the start of the game, each patrol[^Patrol] would be sent to one these bases.
 Once they arrive, they radio to HQ, identifying their patrol and current location, and we ask them a question, which they answer using the intelligence sheet.
 Once they answer, we send them off to another randomly chosen base.
 The game's end condition (and whether it is competitive) is up to the facilitator's discretion.
-Initially the game state[^GameState] was tracked on a sheet of paper by the folks at HQ:
+The Proof-of-Concept used a sheet of paper to track the game state[^GameState] of patrols, recorded by Luke while we gave contacts the next base to attend.

 [^RA8Name]:
     Wordplay on the use of two-way radios, the active component of